Woman violently attacked inside Chester County home by man posing as contractor: Police

-WEST GROVE, Pennsylvania (WPVI) -- Authorities have released a description of the suspect wanted for a violent home invasion in Chester County Wednesday night.
+WEST GROVE, Pennsylvania (WPVI) -- Authorities have released a sketch of the suspect wanted in a violent home invasion in Chester County Wednesday night.

 Police say a heavy-set white man, believed to be in his 50s and bald posed as a contractor at a home on the 100 block of Columbine Drive in West Grove.